The Center for Contemplative Science and Compassion-Based Ethics at Emory University team photo

 The Center for Contemplative Science and Compassion-Based Ethics supports a research-based approach to educating both heart and mind.
 With programs grounded in a theoretical framework for the cultivation of competencies that lead to the prosocial behaviors and outcomes that support flourishing and well-being for individuals and societies , the center also actively works to demonstrate the efficacy of these programs through innovative research.

-Compassion-based ethics, also known as "secular ethics," simply means an ethics that explicitly values and promotes an orientation toward kindness and compassion.
+Compassion-based ethics, also known as "secular ethics", simply means an ethics that explicitly values and promotes an orientation toward kindness and compassion.
 It is a holistic approach that seeks to cultivate, alongside traditional academic subjects, a benevolent and ethical mindset grounded in the basic human values that can be discerned from common sense, common experience, and scientific evidence.
 Compassion-based ethics is inclusive in its outlook and does not seek to advance any kind of sectarian agenda.
 Neither does the implementation of compassion-based ethics preclude or supersede the role of family, culture, or faith tradition in helping both children and adults constructively engage the challenges of life.

 Our Story